ghodulik95/chromebook-nautilus-desktop/README.md

   - `ls -l /sys/class/input/event0/device/` confirms there is no `enabled` attribute exposed.

 Despite this, the issue persists.
 This may mean the lid switch through non-standard firmware or ACPI behavior, bypassing typical Linux input and power management layers.

-Because it seems to be solely/primarily a display issue, you can go into another TTY terminal session with Ctrl+Alt+F1-6 (or, rather, left button to brightness down button).
-Your default session used by Xorg should be tty7, with Ctrl+Alt+BrightnessUp.
-From tty1-6, I recommend just doing `sudo reboot`.
-This will allow your applications an opportunity to recieve a SIGTERM and close gracefully.
-Some instructions on further recovery possibilities are in [troubleshooting](#troubleshooting).
 </details>

 ---